UpCloudLtd/upcloud-cli/README.md

 ## Development

-You need a Golang version 11+ installed on you developpement machine.
+You need a Golang version 1.11+ installed on you development machine.
 Use `make` to build and test the CLI.
 Makefile help can be found:
 ```
 $ make help